LEGEND-Jeon/LEGEND-Jeon/README.md

 - 🎓 I’m currently a student in the Department of Articifial Intelligence of Catholic univ ...
 - 🧐 I’m currently working on BRAIN Lab(Biomedical Research based on Artificial Intelligence and Neural Engineering) ...
-- 📚 I’m currently interested in field of Artificial Intelligence, especially, biosignal processing, image processing and RS...
+- 📚 I’m currently interested in field of Product Manager and Artificial Intelligence ...

 <br>